coderholic/pyradio/README.md

 In order to go back to the previous playlist, the user just has to press "**\\\\**" (double backslash).
 To get to the first playlist "**\\]**" (backslash - closing square bracket) can be used.

 Going forward in history is not supported.

+## Stations history

+Playing several stations, sometimes among different playlists, and returning to them is sometimes a tedious operation.

+This problem is addressed with the "**Station history**" functionality, which is actually a list of stations which have been played back.

+The user can go back and forth in this list using the "**<**" and "**>**" keys.

+The list is not saved between sessions (restarting the program will lead to an empty list).
+When an "**online service** is used (e.g. **Radio Browser**) the list is reseted with every search that is performed.

 ## Search function